Naive self-help refers to self-help authors and products that distort reality, provide sub-optimal advice, and potentially even harm the learner.

 Example: Alfred Adler says that humans suffer an inferiority complex for being “an inferior organism”.
-I lost all my respect for his work after that: one can one be any blinder?
+I lost all my respect for his work after that: can one be any blinder?
 Humans are responsible for most other animals’ exctintions.
-All those bigger predators are now extinct or locked into humans-built zoos for humans entertainment…
+Including bigger predators that either extinct or locked into human-built zoos for human entertainment…

 Biased authors describe not what’s true, but what they prefer.

-We’re all biased of course, but after naive relativism, now we know that some are more biased than others.
+We’re all biased of course but some are more biased than others.

 Among the causes of bias:

 - Ignorance: don’t even realize their own bias

 - Crusade above truth: believe their cause is just, and more important than truth